 After a cycle of Build Measure Learn Feedback Loop, you can either of the take two decisions- Persevere or Pivot.

 Persevere- If your test with the feedback loop gives a positive result then you can persevere your idea.
 But constantly going through the loop even after getting positive results will not only help you in generating a more refined idea, but it will also inform you at the right time if their arises a need to bring a change.

 Pivot- When your hypothesis proves to be wrong, you will still know about the shortcomings of your idea because of the feedback loop.
-Readjust your idea and pivot to a new path which you saw after getting valuable insights from the feedback loop.
+Readjust your idea and planning phase which you saw after getting valuable insights from the feedback loop.

 To make your startup successful, try to fasten the process of going through the feedback loop and taking the decisions regarding Pivot and Persevere.